Kevin Durant: Houston Rockets (2025–present)

 On July 6, 2025, Durant was traded to the Houston Rockets in a seven-team trade, the largest in NBA history.
 On October 19, Durant signed a two-year, $90 million contract extension with a player option for 2027–2028.

-Playing against his former team Oklahoma City Thunder, he made his regular season debut with the Rockets on October 21, scoring 23 points in a 125–124 double overtime loss to the defending champions.
-Notably, with 2.2 seconds left in the first overtime, he grabbed a rebound and called for a timeout with time running out, resulting in boos from the crowd at the Paycom Center in Oklahoma City.
-He later fouled out with 2.3 seconds left in the second overtime, at which point Shai Gilgeous-Alexander made a pair of game-winning free throws to win the game.
+Playing against his former team, the Oklahoma City Thunder, Durant made his regular season debut with the Rockets on October 21, scoring 23 points in a 125–124 double overtime loss to the defending champions.
+With 2.2 seconds left in the first overtime, he signaled for a timeout even though Houston had no timeouts remaining.
+This would have ordinarily resulted in a technical foul, but no call was made as the officials failed to see his signal.
+Durant later fouled out with 2.3 seconds left in the second overtime, at which point Shai Gilgeous-Alexander made a pair of game-winning free throws to win the game.
+On December 5, Durant became the eighth player in NBA history to reach 31,000 career points, finishing the game with 28 points in a 117–98 win over his former team, the Phoenix Suns.